- Mediums for oil paint: Small bottles of Refined Linseed Oil and Distilled Turpentine (not the kind of

 Try not to think about style or technique; just try to study the objects in front of you and render their three-dimensional forms, their values (lights and darks), and colors.
 Try to enjoy the experience: like the boxer before he goes into the ring, psyche yourself into an alpha state - play non-intrusive, inspiring music; try to be physically and mentally relaxed, not afraid.
 This is one of the few places in life where, if you make a "mistake," no one gets hurt.
 And in art, "mistakes" often teach valuable lessons, or even lead to wonderful discoveries.
 The purpose is not perfection - it is learning, and self-expression.
 Be free to experiment, take chances.

 Painting is not the same as drawing - it is not filling in the outlines of shapes with color.
 Contours can be used in painting, but painting is more concerned with areas, or masses of color than with line.
 The directions of your paint strokes become important in the overall composition; they contribute to the visual, or directional movement caused by lines, shapes, patterns, and repetitions of your forms throughout the composition.
 Try to be aware of these movements, and orchestrate them to the advantage of the design.
-Try not to let the movement through the composition get stuck anywhere; or leave the picture area (go off the edge) without bringing the viewer's eye back in in a nearby area.
+Try not to let the movement through the composition get stuck anywhere; or leave the picture area (go off the edge) without bringing the viewer's eye back in nearby.
+Fore more info on composition, see Design III and Design IV.

 Basic Design Concepts:

-Clean-up (oil painting): When finished, wipe the excess paint from the brushes with a lint-free rag; dip brush into either distilled turpentine or regular, brush-cleaning turpentine, and wipe again.
-Brushes can be cleaned with various commercial products available at an art supply store; I just use regular hand soap, with lukewarm water (not an oily soap like Dove, however); rub the brush lightly into the bar of soap, and rub against the palm of your hand, then rinse; do this several times until you are sure no paint remains on the brush, including down by the ferrule (the metal part).
+When finished (oil painting), wipe the excess paint from the brushes with a lint-free rag; dip brush into either distilled turpentine or regular, brush-cleaning turpentine, and wipe again.
+Brushes can be cleaned with various commercial products available at an art supply store; I have been using The Masters brush and hand cleaner, with lukewarm water; rub the brush lightly into the cleaner, and rub against the palm of your hand, then rinse; do this several times until you are sure no paint remains on the brush, including down by the ferrule (the metal part).
 Rinse the brush, and wipe lightly against a towel to dry; while still moist, shape the brush into its original shape with your fingers, and leave either standing, brush end up, or lying flat with the brush end extending beyond the table edge, so that the brush end does not touch any surface.

 Clean-up for acrylic paints is regular hand soap (but not anything oily like Dove) and lukewarm water.